rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

     ```
    That's a lot of extra information!

-4. Add a the `--static` option to the `hostnamectl` command to view the static hostname for your server.
+4. Add the `--static` option to the `hostnamectl` command to view the static hostname for your server.
 Type:

     ```bash
     hostnamectl --static
     ```
-5. Add a the `--transient` option to the `hostnamectl` command to view the transient hostname for your server.
+5. Add the `--transient` option to the `hostnamectl` command to view the transient hostname for your server.

 6. Now try the `--pretty` option to the `hostnamectl` command to view the pretty hostname for your server.